 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230).
 This update is intended to reduce diversity in practice in how certain cash receipts and payments are classified in the statement of cash flows.
 This standard update addresses eight specific cash flow issues, including debt prepayment or extinguishment costs, the settlement of contingent liabilities arising from a business combination, proceeds from insurance settlements, and distributions from certain equity method investees.
 The guidance is effective for interim and annual periods beginning after December 15, 2017, and early adoption is permitted.
 The guidance requires application using a retrospective transition method.
-The adoption of this guidance is not expected to have a material impact on the consolidated financial statements.
+The adoption of this guidance on April 1, 2018 did not have an impact on the consolidated financial statements as our current presentation of consolidated statement of cash flows is consistent with the new guidance

 In October 2016, the FASB issued ASU 2016-16, an update to the standard on income taxes.
 This new standard requires the recognition of current and deferred income taxes when an intra-entity transfer of assets other than inventory occurs.
 The update is effective for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2017.
 Early adoption is permitted in the first interim period.
 Upon adoption, the entities will be required to use a modified retrospective transition approach.
-The adoption of this guidance is not expected to have a material impact on the consolidated financial statements.
+The adoption of this guidance on April 1, 2018 did not have an impact on the consolidated financial statements.

 In November 2016, the FASB issued ASU 2016-18, Restricted Cash (Topic 230), which is intended to reduce diversity in practice on how changes in restricted cash are classified and presented in the statement of cash flows.
 This ASU requires amounts generally described as restricted cash to be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
 The guidance is effective for interim and annual periods beginning after December 15, 2017, and early adoption is permitted.
 The amendments in this update should be applied using a retrospective transition method to each period presented.
-The adoption of this guidance will impact our presentation of cash and cash equivalents.
-As of March 31, 2017 and 2016, our restricted cash was \$0.2 million and \$93.9 million, respectively.
+The adoption of this guidance will impact our presentation of statement of our consolidated statements of cash flows.
+As of March 31, 2018 and March 31, 2017, our restricted cash was \$0.3 million and \$0.2 million, respectively.

 In January 2017, the FASB issued ASU 2017-01, an update on business combinations, which clarifies the definition of a business.
 The update requires a business to include at least an input and a substantive process that together significantly contribute to the ability to create outputs.
 The update also states that the definition of a business is not met if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or a group of similar identifiable assets.
 The update is effective for fiscal years, and interim periods within those fiscal years, beginning after January 1, 2018.
 Upon adoption, entities will be required to apply the update prospectively.
-The adoption of this guidance is not expected to have a material impact on our consolidated financial statements.
+The adoption of this guidance on April 1, 2018 did not have an impact on our consolidated financial statements.